Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 1. (`ncn-m001#`) Correct the SDU collection link.

     If SDU has been configured on a master node, correct the `collection` link now that its `fuse.s3fs` filesystem is mounted from Ceph storage nodes.
-    Change the link target of `/var/opt/cray/sdu/collection` to `collection-mount` instead to have `collection-local` as the link target.
+    Change the link target of `/var/opt/cray/sdu/collection` to `collection-mount` instead of `collection-local`.
 This command checks all master nodes but changes them and restarts `cray-sdu-rda` only if needed.

     ```bash
     pdsh -w ncn-m00[1-3]  '(cd /var/opt/cray/sdu; if [ -L "collection" ]; then if [ "$(readlink collection)" = "collection-local" ]; then rm collection; ln -s collection-mount collection; systemctl restart cray-sdu-rda; fi; fi)'
     ```

 1. (`ncn-m001#`) Check that `spire` pods have started.

-    **Note:** Because no containers are running, all pods first transition to an `Error` state.
-The `Error` state indicates that their containers were stopped.
-The `kubelet` on each node restarts the containers for each pod.
-The `RESTARTS` column of the `kubectl get pods -A` command increments as each pod progresses through the restart sequence.

     Monitor the status of the `spire-jwks` pods to ensure they restart and enter the `Running` state.